vogelino/charlottestuby.com/content/stubyAndFischer.md

 introButtonLink: ""
 showPreviewGrid: true
 projects:
+  - projectTitle: Brise bise, ADAF, 2023
+    projectDescription: >-
+      A californian blind with pictural illusion of a room with a view.
+This composition made to be hung in a room, references our love for commun domestic objects and sentimental scenery.

+      150x250cm

+      Pictures by Antoine Grenez
+    textStartX: 4
+    textStartY: 0
+    textEndX: 7
+    textEndY: 3
+    projetImages:
+      - projectImage: /img/brise-bise-stuby-fischer-adaf-brussels-2023.jpg
+        startX: 0
+        startY: 0
+        endX: 3
+        endY: 4
   - projectDescription: >-
       From quilting to embroidery, clothing to works of art, this exhibition by six hands is a joyful exploration of textile techniques taking the viewer